 Ecotourism is practicable all over the world, here are some examples of countries and trips practicing this type of tourism:

 • Costa Rica seduces with its rich and varied ecosystem.
 Reserves and national parks represent more than a quarter of its territory.
 More than 200 volcanoes, deserted beaches and a sublime local fauna make it up.
 From a sustainable development point of view, Costa Rica performs well with a huge number of zoos, more than 12,000 species of plants, 850 species of birds and 160 species of free-roaming mammals. • France is also developing ecotourism.
 There are many national parks there such as the Ecrins or Mercantour National Park with many mammals such as chamois, ibex, bears, wolves and lynxes.
 Sustainable tourism is a priority for France with, for example, lodges and activities in the countryside that respect the environment. • Canada is known for its countless mountains, lakes and rivers.
 Canadian wildlife is made up of wild animals such as deer, caribou, wolves, bears, etc. There are many activities that respect nature: hiking, bird watching, rafting, wildlife photography, etc. • Tanzania and Kenya attach great importance to ecotourism in order to preserve its landscapes and its wildlife.
 In the heart of national parks, the ecolodges are designed to have minimal impact on the ecosystem while involving the local tribes (Masai, Samburu, Kikuyu). • Brazil has more than 50 ecological reserves and 7 natural sites classified by UNESCO.
 Ecotourism is practicable and even essential in the Amazon, in the Atlantic Forest and the Pantanal.
-Many accommodation options are available there: lodges in the jungle, eco-friendly farms, chalets, tents, etc. Fair tourism
+Many accommodation options are available there: lodges in the jungle, eco-friendly farms, chalets, tents, etc. There are many organizations offering this type of service as VolunteersLatinAmerica offers eco-farming for a family in Brazil.
+Fair tourism

 Fairtrade tourism is a form of tourism which corresponds to a set of service activities approaching fair trade.
 The main criteria of this form of tourism are the participation of host communities, the equitable sharing of profits and respect for local communities and the environment.
 In other words, this form of tourism allows the visitor to stay among the locals knowing that all or a good part of the money spent on the trip will go towards the remuneration of the local populations.
 For example, the ATS offers several solidarity destinations including Morocco with the Amizmiz Valley within a Berber family or in Aït Ayoub immersed in a village.